Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Results and Analysis

 \subsection{Semantic Grouping (SG)}

-\autoref{fig:compareRandom768} shows the results of applying SG on mBERT~\cite{devlin-etal-2019-bert} to different degree of grouping ratio $r_G$ (x-axis).
-The backgrounds are divided into different colors to highlight the range of the relative performance to the oracle results, i.e., the original mBERT with continual pretraining applied.
-Each point in the figures shows the \mbox{\textit{average}} score over all the languages under the corresponding configuration.\footnote{~We investigate the impact on each single language.
-While the overall trend per language is similar, we do not observe a consistent impact over languages across different benchmarks.
-See discussion in Ap.~\ref{ap:analysis:individual-lang}. }
+\autoref{fig:compareRandom768} illustrates the results of applying SG on mBERT~\cite{devlin-etal-2019-bert} across a spectrum of grouping ratios $r_G$ (x-axis).
+The background colors indicate the range of relative effectiveness compared to the oracle results, which are the scores of the original mBERT with continual pretraining applied.
+Each point in the figures represents the \mbox{{average}} score across all languages for the given configurations.\footnote{ ~Due to space constraint, Section~\ref{sec:results} only provides visualization of all results, where numerical scores can be found in Ap.~\ref{ap:numerical-results}, \autoref{tab:ap:numerical-results}; We also investigate the impact on individual language in Ap.~\ref{ap:analysis:individual-lang}.
+While the overall trend per language is similar, we do not observe a consistent impact over languages across different benchmarks. }

-\parheader{The semantically-similar subwords could share the same embeddings to a large degree} On~the classification tasks (the left four sub-figures), applying the SG alone (the \bluecolor dashed lines) could already preserve over 90\% performance on the downstream tasks with 10\% original vocabulary size.
-After applying continual pretraining (the \bluecolor solid lines), the same level of performance (> 90\%) could be preserved with only 5\% original vocabulary size.
-The embedding task (the rightmost sub-figure) is comparatively more sensitive to the semantic grouping, yet still maintains over 85\% effectiveness with 20\% original vocabulary size after the continual pretraining.
-The different behaviors suggest that the classification tasks may require only coarse semantic representations to make the prediction, while the embedding tasks require more fine-grained lexical representations to produce reasonable sentence- or passage-level representations.
+\parheader{Semantically similar subwords could share the same embeddings to a large degree} In~classification tasks (the left four sub-figures), applying SG alone (the \bluecolor dashed lines) can already preserve over 90\% effectiveness on the downstream tasks with 10\% of the original vocabulary size.
+After applying continual pretraining (the \bluecolor solid lines), the same level of effectiveness (> 90\%) can be preserved with only 5\% of the original vocabulary size.
+The embedding task (the rightmost sub-figure) is comparatively more sensitive to the semantic grouping, yet still maintains over 85\% effectiveness with 20\% of the original vocabulary size after the continual pretraining.
+The different behaviors suggest that classification tasks may require only coarse semantic representations to make predictions, while the embedding tasks require more fine-grained lexical representations to produce reasonable sentence- or passage-level representations.